Quansight/Quansight-website/apps/labs/posts/narwhals-pycapsule.md

 Let's cover some scenarios:

 - If you want your dataframe logic to stay completely lazy where possible: use Narwhals.
-  This is because the PyCapsule Interface requires you to materialise the data into memory.
+  This is because the PyCapsule Interface requires you to materialise the data into memory, whereas Narwhals has both eager and lazy APIs.
 - You want complete control over which operations happen on your data: use the PyCapsule Interface.
 If you have the necessary Rust / C skills, there should be no limit to how complex and bespoke you make your data processing.
 - You want to keep your library logic in pure-Python and without heavy dependencies, so it's easy to maintain and install: use Narwhals.
-Packaging a pure-Python project is very easy, if you need to get Rust or C in there then it becomes trickier.
+Packaging a pure-Python project is very easy, whereas if you need to get Rust or C in there then it becomes trickier.
 - You want to do part of your processing in Python, and part of it in Rust - **use both**!
   An example of a library which does this is [Vegafusion](https://vegafusion.io/).